 - What language do they use when they’re sharing something?

 - Are there any major obstacles to donating for this group?

-A little research will clue you into the right words and tone for your audience.
+A little research will clue you into the right words, medium, and tone for your audience.

 2. Communicate a clear fundraising goal

 It’s much easier to dismiss a vague request for support (“We’re accepting donations for our soccer team”) than a detailed request for help (“We need $500 by August 31 to buy new jerseys for our soccer team”).
-That’s why it’s essential to explain the reason you’re asking for funds, donated items, or volunteer work.
+It’s essential to explain the reason you’re asking.

 Your goal should be broken down into three distinct parts:

 - The specific amount of money, items, or time you need to accomplish your mission